Updated March 31, 2026

 - New York businesses are licensed and regulated by the New York State Department of Financial Services, so quote reviews should align with carrier filings and policy forms used in the state.

-- New York requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords may ask for evidence before move-in or renewal.
+- Most commercial leases in New York require proof of general liability coverage, so landlords may ask for evidence before move-in or renewal.

 - Commercial auto minimum liability in New York is $25,000/$50,000/$10,000 if the lodging business has covered vehicles.